athielenhaus/LLM-facilitated-AI-assistant-for-Document-Analysis/README.md

 #### Project Objectives

 The goal of this project is to:
-- parse formal HEI documents
-- retrieve content relevant to the official criteria
+- parse formal HEI documents and retrieve content relevant to the official regulations
-- with the help of a Large Language Model (LLM), generate conclusions and summarize findings
+- generate conclusions and summarize findings with the help of a Large Language Model (LLM)
 - provide a tool with a user interface which allows users to upload formal documents, and view generated conclusions and related source documents
 - determine whether this is a viable approach in terms of costs